Service Delivery Review

 The primary aim is to ensure that resources – staff, stations and appliances – are matched to operational risk and demand across Scotland.

-There are 23 options for change across 14 local authority areas.
+There are 23 potential options for change involving more than 30 fire stations across Scotland.

-The proposals will be part of a public consultation throughout the summer of 2025.
+The proposed changes were put forward as part of a 12-week public consultation throughout the summer of 2025.

 There are also plans to repair or rebuild fire stations to ensure firefighters have access to modern facilities.